Employment Opportunities at Grady

 Department of Advertising and Public Relations

 The successful candidate will teach two courses a semester from a range of undergraduate and graduate courses in advertising and related topics such as media strategy and activation, digital advertising, social media analytics, advertising research/brand planning, advertising management, and/or campaigns.
-They will also conduct a rigorous research program in advertising while continuing to serve as a leader in their discipline, as well as provide service to the department, college, and university through service on committees and graduate student supervision.
+They will also conduct a rigorous research program in advertising and continue to lead their international reputation for their work, as well as provide service to the department, college, and university through performance on committees and graduate student supervision.

-The applicant should be qualified for tenure on appointment at the full professor level (https://provost.uga.edu/resources/documents/Grady2020.pdf ).
-To be eligible for tenure upon appointment, candidates must be appointed as an associate or full professor, have been tenured at a prior institution, and bring a demonstrably national reputation to the institution.
+Applicants should be qualified for appointment as a Full Professor with tenure on appointment.
+For information about the requirements for the Professor rank, please see the UGA Guidelines for Appointment, Promotion and Tenure as well as the Grady College Guidelines for Promotion and Tenure.
+To be eligible for tenure upon appointment, candidates must currently be appointed as full professor, have been tenured at a prior institution, and bring a demonstrably national reputation to the institution.
 Candidates must be approved for tenure upon appointment before hire.

 Department of Journalism